Complete Financial Questionnaire

 Obstructive sleep apnoea (OSA) is a sleep disorder.

-The sufferer frequently stops breathing (apnoea) or has instances of shallow or infrequent breathing during their sleep (hypopnea).
+The sufferer frequently stops breathing (apnea) or experiences shallow or infrequent breathing during sleep (hypopnea).

 Breathing can repeatedly stop for ten seconds and longer in extreme cases.